fo-am/iAllotment-app/Documents/CIforIphoneBlogPost.md

 `docker rm $(docker ps -aq)`

+## back in the real world!
+the docker based agents cannot be used to build ios things, the agent has to actualy run on the mac hardware. to do this go to administration -> install agent and download the zip file. unzip this somewhere and run `./mac.launchd.sh launch` to start the agent. this should appear in the agents list after a minute or two startup time. as we are now on a mac you will also need to update the `docker-compose.yml` file with paths that are mac friendly.

+In order to make a mac build work we need to install the correct software.

+node to allow us to use npm
+react etc to have the files to build
+Xcode to allow the build to happen
+CocoaPods to manage mac dependencys. dunno why this does not install with Xcode... do `sudo gem install cocoapods` if this does not work then you need to install Ruby as well...
+Then run `pod setup` in a console window and wait for 10 minutes or so

+All this allows us to run `pod install` before building the iphone app.
+A necessary step that gets dependencies for the final iphone build.

 ## What to do with TeamCity
 I don't currently have scripts to control TeamCity.
 So an admin user must be created and the agent be authorised to run our builds. will this help?https://confluence.jetbrains.com/display/TCD10/Super+User